ramapriyan912001/tp/docs/DeveloperGuide.md

   * 2a1.
 AWE displays message to remind User to type in full name of members as in the AddressBook.

     Use case ends.

-**Use case: Delete a person**

-**MSS**

-1. User requests to list persons
-2. AWE shows a list of persons
-3. User requests to delete a specific person in the list
-4. AWE deletes the person

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AWE shows an error message.

 **Use case: Viewing expenses of a travel group**